ramcoded/ramcoded/README.md

 ## Hello World! 🌍

 Hi, I'm Ram from PH <br>
-I Design and Build Applications especially on Web Development <br>
+I Design and Build Applications especially on Web Development. <br>
 Usually, I use the stack of React.js, Tailwind, Java and Spring Boot for web development. <br>

+Graduated with Bachelor of Science in Computer Science Degree. <br>
 I'm currently working on java projects to learn more about it! <br>

 <h4>Tools:</h4>